 Timeline and expectations

 Acorns don't grow overnight, and I don't expect Acorn to either.
 I've created an internal roadmap with thousands of links and notes on how to prioritize and build Acorn's features and I plan to roll out an early version of the platform to some of my clients in 2018.

-No matter how long the development of Acorn takes or how slowly it grows after launch, there are a few core tenets that I plan to steadfastly uphold on philosophical grounds:
+No matter how long the development of Acorn takes or how slowly it grows after launch, there are a few core tenets that I intend to uphold:

 - No VC money, investors, angels, or grants.